June 1, 2026

 This shift happens immediately when there’s a leader to guide, review, and align output with commercial goals.
 For more on avoiding unclear messaging, see is your tone of voice actually just tone of vague?.

 Without a dedicated content leader, founders or generalist marketers inevitably carry the function.
 You end up reviewing, rewriting, and making decisions that stall other areas of the business.
+In smaller businesses, you might also be the one writing, squeezing it in between everything else.

 Instead of content being seen as a cost, it's positioned as a strategic driver of long-term growth.